Islandora/documentation/docs/technical-documentation/rest-create.md

 ![REST configuration](../assets/rest-node-configuration.png)

-The above setup shows a configuration where the JSON format is enabled for GETE, PATCH, DELETE, and POST, with auththentication types "basic_auth" and "jwt_auth" enabled for each method.
+The above setup shows a configuration where the JSON format is enabled for GET, PATCH, DELETE, and POST, with auththentication types "basic_auth" and "jwt_auth" enabled for each method.
 Thus, with this configuration, you can perform a POST request against a node at the `/node` endpoint with a body in the JSON format.

 To create a node, you need to provide two elements in your message body: the node type and any required field values.